munsif200/Transformer-Network-for-Short-term-Photovoltaic-Power-Generation-Forecasting/README.md

 If you find this work helpful, please consider citing it:

-[Author 1], [Author 2], et al., "Transformer Network for Short-term Photovoltaic Power Generation Forecasting," Journal of Renewable Energy, 2023.
+[Muhammad Munsif] et al., "Transformer Network for Short-term Photovoltaic Power Generation Forecasting," Journal of Renewable Energy, 2023.

 BibTeX: